mubaidr/vite-vue3-browser-extension-v3/README.md

 - `Eslint` & `Prettier` configured for `vue`, `javascript`, `typescript`
 - [CRXJS Vite Plugin](https://crxjs.dev/vite-plugin) Build a Chrome Extension with Vite

+*Please create an issue if you feel some feature is missing or could be improved.*

 ## Pre-packed

 ### WebExtension Libraries